Cuspicephalus: Classification

-Cuspicephalus is thought to belong to Wukongopteridae in the clade Darwinoptera, a group of pterosaurs displaying intermediate anatomy betweenrhamphorhynchoids and later pterodactyloids.
+Cuspicephalus is thought to belong to Wukongopteridae in the clade Darwinoptera, a group of pterosaurs displaying intermediate anatomy between rhamphorhynchoids and later pterodactyloids.
 Upon initial naming, its exact phylogenetic position was unclear.
 It was clearly identifiable as a member of Monofenestrata, the grouping of pterodactyloids and their relatives united by the fusion of the nasal and antorbital fenestrae into a singular large nasantorbital fenestra.
 But it appeared to display a mixture of traits seen in different members of this group.
 Overall skull morphology of Cuspicephalus displayed similarities to both wukongopterids and germanodactylids.
 The presence of a high number of uniformly sized teeth all the way to the front of the snout, as well as the morphology of the back of the skull, seemed to suggest a relationship to Darwinopterus and other wukongopterids.
 Contrastingly, the short maxillary process of the jugal was uniquely shared with Germanodactylus.